New applicants must be accepted to the program by the following dates to start in that semester:

 - Holds a valid unencumbered RN license OR is in their last semester of an ACEN, CCNE, or NLN-CNEA-accredited ADN program.

-- Have an informal degree check completed by the Department of Nursing.
+- Have an informal degree check completed.

 - Current legal residents of the United States, you may check with firstname.lastname@example.org, if you are an international student, to determine your eligibility to attend this program.